Auscitte/auscitte.github.io/_posts/2020-11-13-Func-Prototypes-With-Pdbparse.md

 Pdbparse parses streams with the help of construct library which enables doing so in a declarative fashion.
 The stream is processed in chunks of `ctx.length` sizes (see `RestreamData()`); records for two types of symbols (`S_PUB32_ST = 0x1009` and `S_PUB32 = 0x110e`) only are being recognized and parsed fully, the rest are stored as pairs 〈length, leaf_type〉.
 Let us see which types of symbols,  among present in our file, the parser has missed.

-<div class="env-header"> Listing Types of Symbols Found in Global Symbols Stream</div>
+{% include code-block-header.html title="Listing Types of Symbols Found in Global Symbols Stream" %}
 {% highlight python linenos %}
 >>> set([  hex(s.leaf_type) for s in pdb.STREAM_GSYM.globals ])
 {'0x1108', '0x1107', '0x110c', '0x110e', '0x1125', '0x110d', '0x1127'}